swiftkube/client/README.md

     .wait()
 ```

-#### Watching a resource
+#### Watch a resource

-> Watching a resource opens a persistence connection until the client is closed.
+> :warning: Watching a resource opens a persistent connection until the client is closed.

 ```swift
 try? client.appsV1.deployments.watch(in: .namespace("default")) { (event, deployment) in